Skip to Main Content

 FYR's address at 404 N High St puts it in the center of that walkable stretch.
 Short North is accessible via COTA bus lines running along High Street, and the neighborhood is flat enough to cover several restaurants in a single evening on foot.
 The practical consequence is that FYR competes with immediate neighbors as much as with restaurants across the city, which places a premium on having a clear and differentiated identity.
 Fire cooking provides that differentiation in a way that, say, cuisine category alone might not.

-For visitors building a Columbus itinerary, the Short North works leading approached as a neighborhood rather than a series of isolated restaurant destinations.
+For visitors building a Columbus itinerary, the Short North works well approached as a neighborhood rather than a series of isolated restaurant destinations.
 The rhythm of the strip, especially on weekend evenings, supports moving between venues.
 FYR sits within that rhythm, though the nature of fire cooking typically means a more focused, sit-down format than a quick pass-through.
-Plan accordingly, and check current availability directly, as the database does not confirm whether walk-ins are regularly accommodated or whether the format runs to reservations only.
+Plan accordingly, and reservations are recommended.

 How FYR Fits the Broader American Fire-Cooking Conversation